-GCG’s Q2 2020 Healthcare Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples and the state of the middle-market M&A environment.
+GCG’s Q2 2021 Healthcare Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples, and the state of the middle-market M&A environment.

 Key findings include the following:

-- Based on a representative set of publicly traded companies in the Healthcare industry, public companies traded at an average multiple of 14.0x EBITDA and 3.3x revenue.
-Among the sectors, the strongest trading multiples were observed in the Homecare/Hospice and Biotechnology sectors.
+- Based on a representative set of publicly-traded companies in the Healthcare industry, public companies traded at an average multiple of 15.1x EBITDA and 3.7x revenue.
+Among the sectors, the strongest trading multiples were observed in the Medical Equipment and Homecare/Hospice sectors.

 Click here for the full update.